0x776b7364/toggle.sg-download/README.md

 - supports multi-threaded downloads
 - has some modifications made in preparation for Python 3 (but is not fully supported on that version yet)

+Note: the project has entered Archival state in Nov 2020.
+Thanks for your support!

 # Usage
 On Linux and Mac OS X, first make the script executable: